 What is an optician, and when should you see one?

-A licensed optician is a technician who has been trained to design, provide and “fit” corrective lenses for vision care patients using prescriptions provided by their eye doctors.
-Many opticians are primarily involved with the customer service portion of an eye care center, though some may work in various medical settings as well.
+A licensed optician is an eye care professional who has been trained to design, provide and “fit” corrective lenses (glasses or contacts) for eye care patients using prescriptions provided by their eye doctors.
+Many opticians are primarily involved with the customer service portion of an eye care practice or retail setting, though some may work in various medical settings as well.

 Unlike an ophthalmologist or optometrist, an optician does not write prescriptions or diagnose eye conditions.
 They do, however, use the prescriptions provided by an ophthalmologist or optometrist to help fit a patient for corrective lenses including eyeglasses and contact lenses.